 While at Knox, she met husband-to-be Don Gingold.
 They moved east soon after their marriage, living for some years near Chagrin Falls, Ohio and Ann Arbor, Michigan.
 Kate did some freelance writing during that time, and was on the staff of two small-town newspapers, The Saline Reporter and The Milan News.

 After starting their family, Kate and Don moved back to Illinois and settled in Naperville.
-While raising their son and daughter, they became very involved in the community through the schools, Girl and Boy Scouts and their homeowners' association.
+While raising their son and daughter, they became very involved in the community through their childrens' activities as well as through the business community.

 When the City of Naperville started planning its 175th Anniversary Celebration, Kate welcomed the chance to share her interest in history with the children of Naperville by rewriting the settlers' story just for them.
 After eighteen months of research and writing, Ruth by Lake and Prairie was published.